JamBelg/Time-Series-Forecasting-with-R/README.md

 ## Results
-Now it's time to test all this models.
+Now it's time to test all this models on test data.
+To compare all the models, we can regroup them into one table using modeltime_table function.
 ```
 models_table <- modeltime_table(
   model_arima,